KidPiano/LeetCode/Problems/0207_Course-Schedule/Explanation.md

 ## Approach 1: Use DFS to Detect Back Edges
 Our algorithm consists of two parts:
 1. Store the graph as an adjacency list (each prerequisite pair is a directed edge).
 This will improve runtime.
-2. Use a modified version of [DFS]() to determine if a graph has no cycles.
+2. Use a modified version of [DFS]() to determine if a graph is acyclic.
   - if we encounter a gray vertex during DFS, we have found a cycle (return false)
   - if we do not encounter a gray vertex during DFS, there is no cycle (return true)

-Below, I have highlighted the changes we need to make to DFS to determine if a graph has no cycles:
+Below, I have highlighted the changes we need to make to DFS to determine if a graph is acyclic:

 <img src='https://lh3.googleusercontent.com/S1rId_OBDGRVXWMkIWSBbyf38GXxjygVMzbB2L7B4-h8AEO0-Zgy3lyeS4JzOc9k7eNNmWCr4n95mSbwy8ik4SUhdHEKPfy-d71qKzmfvdHmMvoJ7E74usT9pFaIE0oySsg91vPe=w2400' />